Automatic Dependent Surveillance–Broadcast: Description

-ADS-B, which consists of two different services, "ADS-B Out" and "ADS-B In", could replace radar as the primary surveillance method for controlling aircraft worldwide.
-In the United States, ADS-B is an integral component of the NextGen national airspace strategy for upgrading and enhancing aviation infrastructure and operations.
-Also within the United States, the ADS-B system can provide traffic- and government-generated graphical weather information at no cost through TIS-B and FIS-B applications.
-ADS-B enhances safety by making an aircraft visible, realtime, to air traffic control (ATC) and to other appropriately equipped ADS-B aircraft with position and velocity data transmitted every second.
-ADS-B data can be recorded and downloaded for post-flight analysis.
-ADS-B also provides the data infrastructure for inexpensive flight tracking, planning, and dispatch.
+ADS-B is an airspace surveillance system which could eventually replace secondary surveillance radar as the main surveillance method for controlling aircraft worldwide.
+In the United States ADS-B is an integral component of the NextGen national airspace strategy for upgrading and enhancing aviation infrastructure and operations.

+ADS-B enhances safety by making an aircraft visible, realtime, to air traffic control (ATC) and to other ADS-B In equipped aircraft with position and velocity data transmitted every second.
+Other uses of ADS-B data include: post-flight analysis, inexpensive flight tracking, planning, and dispatch.

+Within the United States, the ADS-B system has the ability to provide air traffic and government-generated graphical weather information at no cost through TIS-B and FIS-B applications.

-Using "ADS-B Out", each aircraft periodically broadcasts information about itself, such as identification, current position, altitude and velocity, through an onboard transmitter.
-ADS-B Out provides air traffic controllers with real-time position information that is, in most cases, more accurate than the information available with current radar-based systems.
-With more accurate information, ATC will be able to position and separate aircraft with improved precision and timing.
+ADS-B consists of two distinct functions - "ADS-B Out" and "ADS-B In".
+Each "ADS-B Out" aircraft periodically broadcasts information about itself, such as identification, current position, altitude and velocity through an onboard transmitter.
+ADS-B Out provides air traffic controllers with real-time aircraft position information that is, in most cases, more accurate than the information available with current radar-based systems.
+With more accurate information, ATC can manage and separate aircraft with improved precision and timing.

-"ADS-B In" is the reception by aircraft of FIS-B and TIS-B data and other ADS-B data such as direct communication from nearby aircraft.
-The ground station broadcast data is typically only made available in the presence of an ADS-B Out broadcasting aircraft, limiting the usefulness of purely ADS-B In devices.